rockettheme/docs/Docs/magento/basic/attributes.md

 You can then click and drag unassigned attributes to the new group by moving them from the **Unassigned Attributes** column to the group folder in the **Groups** column.
 If you wish to remove an existing attribute, you can do so by dragging it from the **Groups** column to the **Unsassigned Attributes** column.
 You can also double-click any existing group name to rename it.

-Once you've configured the set the way you would like it, select **Save Attribute Set**.
+Once you have configured the set the way you would like it, select **Save Attribute Set**.

 >> Note: Remember that attribute sets can not be reassigned once a product has been created.
 You can modify attribute sets to your heart's content, but creating a new set and assigning it to an existing product is not currently possible.